A-Ahmed100216/MERN_Stack_Implementation/Project.md

 # Install NodeJS
 sudo apt-get install -y nodejs
 ```
-* The last command installs both NodeJS and NPM, a package manager for Node.
+* The previous command installs both NodeJS and NPM, a package manager for Node.
 Confirm the installation of both Node and NPM.
 ```bash
 node -v
 npm -v